-Many patients visit our headache treatment clinic in Calgary for tension headaches.
+Many patients visit our Calgary, AB migraine relief clinic for tension headaches.
 Tension headaches are the most common type of headache.
 However, this does not mean you should just accept it as a normal part of life.
 Thankfully, there are many things you can do to tame your tension headaches, and you will learn more about that later on in this blog.

 What’s a Tension Headache?

 The term “headache” is often thrown around as a descriptor for anything that gives one a hard time, and there is some truth to it.
 Headaches, in general, are not fun to experience.

 Tension headaches are also referred to as stress headaches.
 About 50 percent of adults have experienced tension headaches in the last year.
 Women experience these mild and short-lived headaches twice as often as men.
 Teens and children also suffer from tension headaches.

 Many factors contribute to the onset of tension headaches, including the following:

 - Impaired sleep

 - Skipping meals

 We can also blame other various conditions for tension headaches such as vision problems, eye strain, overexertion, and poor posture resulting in muscle strain.

 Tension headaches and migraines are two different things.
 Certain foods and weather changes can trigger migraines, but these things cannot cause tension headaches.
 Migraines are also known for nausea, vomiting, light and sound sensitivity, and one-sided head pain.
 Tension headaches do not have all these symptoms.
 However, it is possible to experience a migraine and a tension headache at the same time.
 In fact, a tension headache may trigger a migraine episode.